IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/web/serverfarm/README.md

 - Type: string
 - Default: `''`

-### Parameter: `zoneRedundant`
+### Parameter: `zunoRedundant`

-When true, this App Service Plan will perform availability zone balancing.
+When true, this App Service Plan will perform availability zuno balancing.

 - Required: No
 - Type: bool